dimitar1128/SoccerAPI/README.md

     * **message:** Server error during team creation

 ## 6. Others
-- The api server is deployed in development mode on http://100.27.0.226:7777/ <br>
 - All test can be done with postman.
 - In the project root directory, there is postman_collection.json file which is for testing the api.
-- Test administrator account is `admin@soccer.com` and password is `dimitarsoccer1128`.
-- To test administrator role apis, please call `login` api with the above credentials.
-It will give you `token` which should be used to call any other administrator apis.
-- All the `tokens` in the postman collection should not work so please change it with the one you get after you call the `login` api.